Judges: Trump Can't Exclude People From District Drawings

 “Throughout the Nation’s history, the figures used to determine the apportionment of Congress — in the language of the current statutes, the ‘total population' and the ‘whole number of persons' in each State — have included every person residing in the United States at the time of the census, whether citizen or non-citizen and whether living here with legal status or without," the judges wrote.

+Opponents of the order said it was an effort to suppress the growing political power of Latinos in the U.S. and to discriminate against immigrant communities of color.
+They also said undocumented residents use the nation’s roads, parks and other public amenities and should be taken into account for any distribution of federal resources.

-The lawsuits challenging the presidential order were brought by a coalition of states led by New York and several civil rights groups.
+The lawsuits challenging the presidential order in New York were brought by a coalition of cities, civil rights groups and states led by New York.
 Because the lawsuits dealt with questions about apportionment, it was heard by a three-judge panel that allows the decision to be appealed directly to the U.S. Supreme Court.

-“This is a huge victory for voting rights and for immigrants’ rights," said Dale Ho, director of the ACLU’s Voting Rights Project, one of the group's that challenged the order.
-“President Trump has tried and failed yet again to weaponize the census against immigrant communities.
-The law is clear — every person counts in the census.”
+“This is the most blatantly unconstitutional act I've ever encountered in years litigating the federal government," Dale Ho, director of the ACLU’s Voting Rights Project, one of the group's that challenged the order, said in an interview.

+After Trump issued the order in July, a half dozen lawsuits around the U.S. were filed by states, cities and civil rights groups challenging its legality and constitutionality.

+The New York case is the first to get a ruling, but there are other issues the New York judges didn't address that could be addressed in the other court cases.
+Those include whether the order violated governmental administrative procedures and whether the Census Bureau will have to use a statistical method to calculate who is in the country illegally, which the Supreme Court has ruled can't be done for apportionment numbers.

 Follow Mike Schneider on Twitter athttps://twitter.com/MikeSchneiderAP